dps923/winter2020/Week09/README.md

 ###  W09a2LoadV2

-> Draft version - it will be updated.
-> This version will help you get started with the idea.

 Shows how to load a Core Data store with JSON starter data.

 Look at the store initializer.
 It shows how to read a JSON file from the bundle, and load its contents into a Core Data store.

-The "list" table view controller has a fetched results controller (frc) with all the goodness to display the data using "sections".
+There are two "list" table view controllers.
+`ListFetchRequestOnly` uses a *fetch request* to get the data.
+`ListFRCSections` uses a *fetched results controller* (frc) to get the data.
+Notice the use of "section" info.